 Special and Co-curricular Activities/Dances

 Many activities are provided for North students during the year.
 Pep assemblies, dances, plays, concerts and other events will be on the school calendar.
 All dances require a student ID for the purchase of tickets and admittance to the dance.
 Non-North students invited to dances must have a Guest Registration Form completed and signed by their home high school prior to the purchase of tickets.
-Students under suspension or who have exhibited inappropriate behavior at a previous activity may be excluded from an acitivity or dance at the discretion of the administration.
+Students who have been suspended during the current calendar year or who have exhibited inappropriate behavior at a previous activity may be excluded from an activity or dance at the discretion of the administration.
+A student’s attendance and academic standing may also be exclusionary factors.
 The major dances/events are Homecoming, Winter Dance and Prom.

 Juvenile Court School Liaison

 The Juvenile Court Liaison monitors students under the supervision of Juvenile Court Services.
 The liaison also performs duties as assigned to help prevent or reduce truancy and to prevent delinquency.
 The liaison receives referrals from juvenile court and school officials.
 The juvenile court liaison provides short-term counseling services and information is provided regarding juvenile crime and consequences to families whose children are experiencing attendance and/or delinquency activity.
 The liaison makes home and community visits as needed to insure compliance with school and probation programs as well as providing direct supervision in order to insure appropriate school behavior.
 Parents and students with questions about supervision, court assigned probation, legal implications, community service, counseling and other preventative programs are encouraged to contact the juvenile court liaison.